furunoluiza/push_swap/README.md

 		</tr>
 		<tr>
 			<td align="center">rra</td>
-			<td>reverse rotate a - shift down all elements of stack a by 1.
+			<td>reverse rotate a - Shift down all elements of stack a by 1.
 The last element becomes the first one.</td>
 		</tr>
 		<tr>
 			<td align="center">rrb</td>
-			<td>reverse rotate b - shift down all elements of stack b by 1.
+			<td>reverse rotate b - Shift down all elements of stack b by 1.
 The last element becomes the first one.</td>
 		</tr>
 	</tbody>
 </table>